mvhaen/Murdoc/README.md

 Next direct your browser to <http://localhost:4000> and you will see the Murdoc documentation.
 The next time you want to work on a project you can use:

- > murdoc --docs folder-name --watch --server --output=html
+ > murdoc --docs folder-name --watch --serve --output=html

 In 'folder-name' you will now find three folders: